Information Research Department: Reuters

 In 1969 Reuters agreed to open a reporting service in the Middle East as part of an IRD plan to influence the international media.
-To protect the reputation of Reuters, which may have been damaged if the funding from the British government became known, the BBC paid Reuters "enhanced subscriptions" for access to its news service and was in turn compensated by the British government for the extra expense.
+To protect the reputation of Reuters, which might have been damaged if the funding from the British government became known, the BBC paid Reuters "enhanced subscriptions" for access to its news service and was in turn compensated by the British government for the extra expense.
 The BBC paid Reuters £350,000 over four years.

+Chile

+The IRD conducted a propaganda programme to prevent Salvador Allende from being elected president of Chile in the 1964 election.
+Allende's nationalisation policy threatened British and US interests since Chile's copper mines were largely owned by US companies.
+In the lead up to the election, the IRD was told by a British Cabinet Office unit called the "Counter-subversion Committee's Working Group on Latin America" that "it will be important to prevent significant gains by the extreme left".
+The IRD supported Allende's opponent Eduardo Frei Montalva in the lead up to the election by distributing material to its reliable contacts that was critical of Allende, and favourable to Frei.